JunHe LLP

 In addition, according to Article 57(2) of the PIPL, if the measures taken by a personal information processor can effectively mitigate the harm caused by the data breach, a personal information processor would not be required to notify affected individuals, unless a regulator determines otherwise.

-Similar requirements are stipulated in the CSL, the DSL and other regulations of competent authorities, which provide notification requirements to the authority / regulator for data security incidents or cybersecurity incidents.
+Similar requirements are stipulated in the CSL, the DSL Network Data Security Management Regulation and other regulations of competent authorities, which provide notification requirements to the authority / regulator for data security incidents or cybersecurity incidents.
 In addition, there are also specific notification requirements in special industries.

 Is it possible to register with / notify the supervisory authority / regulator online?

-There is not yet an uniform online system for personal information processors to register with/notify the supervisory authorities in China under the PIPL.
+There is not yet a uniform online system for personal information processors to register with/notify the supervisory authorities in China under the PIPL.

 However, for special matters or special entities, there are online platforms for filling or notification, such as the Internet Information Service Algorithm Filing System which is used for filing of the algorithm recommendation service providers.